th7mo/th7mo.com/src/content/garden/color-scheme.md

 }
 ```

-[^1]: This is explained in detail at the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+[^1]: This is explained in detail in the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
 [^2]: This also works inside `<style>` tags in SVG files.

-The same media feature can be used inside HTML to load a dark or light favicon based on the color scheme preference:
+The same media feature can be used inside HTML to show a light or dark favicon based on the color scheme preference:

 ```html
 <head>